 Caves under the Pietersberg in Maastricht

-The 127 meters high Pietersberg was our favorite Dutch mountain.
+The 127-meter-high Pietersberg was our favorite Dutch mountain.
 But nowadays a stone quarry and a pit with pools of water bear witness to a mountain in decay.
 With a guide, you can visit the 150 km-long tunnels underneath the stone quarry.
 So your effort should not be climbing to the mountaintop but descending into the tunnels and reaching the deepest point underneath the mountain.

 Visit the caves under the Pietersberg.
 You must see Maastricht.